-8.9.2 The contents octets shall consist of the complete encoding of one data value from each of the types listed in the ASN.1 definition of the sequence type, in the order of their appearance in the definition, unless the type was referenced with the keyword OPTIONAL or the keyword DEFAULT.
+8.9.2 The contents octets shall consist of the complete encoding of one data value from each of the types listed in the ASN.1 definition of the sequence type, in the order of their appearance in the definition, unless the type was referenced with the keyword "OPTIONAL" or the keyword "DEFAULT".

-8.9.3 The encoding of a data value may, but need not, be present for a type which was referenced with the keyword DEFAULT.
+8.9.3 The encoding of a data value may, but need not, be present for a type which was referenced with the keyword "OPTIONAL" or the keyword "DEFAULT".
 If present, it shall appear in the encoding at the point corresponding to the appearance of the type in the ASN.1 definition.

-If of type:
+Example - If of type